dev-centr/templates/README.md

 So, to summarize: **Yes, forking a repo is a legitimate and often necessary first step.** But after forking, the best practice is to **create a new, separate branch for each set of changes you want to propose via a Pull Request**, rather than working directly on your fork's `main` branch.

 </details>

+To get started on the Web app, proceed to the README in [ftn-site-vercel](https://github.com/FoodTruckNerds/ftn-site-vercel).

 ## Why?